People may be sick of travelling to the best spots – and finding the impersonal swarms of tourists, armed with selfie sticks and cringe poses.

 📱 Devices: Avoid temporary plastic

-Instead of arriving at an airport and immediately buying a temporary physical SIM card (resplendent with plastic packaging and that little metal ejector pin that gets lost instantly), switch to an eSIM.
+Instead of arriving at an airport and immediately buying a temporary physical SIM card (resplendent with plastic packaging and that little metal ejector pin that vanishes instantly), switch to an eSIM.
 Traditional physical SIM cards contain silicon and trace metals that make them a nightmare to recycle, meaning almost all of them end up in a landfill after a two-week holiday.
 Or they end up in the lovely ocean you’ve been snorkelling in, leaking microplastics.
 With over 4 billion SIM cards manufactured every year, that becomes a huge collective problem.

 By downloading a reliable travel eSIM before you fly, you completely eliminate single-use plastic, e-waste, and the hidden carbon footprint of manufacturing and shipping physical cards around the world.
-Plus, it’s vastly more convenient – you connect to local data the moment you land, bypassing those airport kiosk queues entirely.
+Plus, it’s vastly more convenient – you connect to local data the moment you land, bypassing those vile airport kiosk queues entirely.

 Alternatively, you could skip devices completely and opt for a digital detox.
 An increasing number of providers are offering such retreats to help frazzled travellers disconnect.